Hengle/Folkvangr/Pipeline/FAQs.md

 Stats will be balanced enough that there won't be a wrong way to build a certain class that makes progression of defeating bosses impossible.

-Difficulty settings will be adjustable.
-It is not another Dark Souls clone or roguelike game.
+The normal difficulty is not indented to be on the level of a Souls-like clone or roguelike game.
+If players want a challenge, difficulty settings will be adjustable.

 Sidequests will serve a purpose, have decent rewards and stories, and will not be grinding fetch quests.